bigcommerce/catalyst/docs/index.md

 * **Evaluating middleware**.
 Assess the costs and benefits of the [default Catalyst middleware](/docs/catalyst-middleware.md).
 You may tailor the middleware for your use case or remove it altogether.
 * **Additional catalog optimization**.
 You can tune Catalyst's performance based on your store's catalog size, complexity, and update frequency.
 For example, a catalog with a small number of products and infrequent updates may be able to take advantage of static generation, whereas a large catalog with frequent changes may lean into an aggressive caching strategy that relies on webhooks.

+## Integrations

+Catalyst storefronts can use [Algolia](https://www.algolia.com/) for a global search across all products, categories, and more.
+For a basic integration, see the [Catalyst Algolia integration](https://github.com/gje4/catalyst-algolia?tab=readme-ov-file#integrating-algolia-searchbox-into-catalyst) guide.

 ## Future releases

 Over time, we plan to expand Catalyst to include all our default storefront features, including feature parity with our fully hosted [Stencil storefront platform](https://developer.bigcommerce.com/docs/storefront/stencil).